Do Your Toddler’s Tantrums Point To A Bigger Problem? Here’s How To Know.

 A new study offers clues as to how to tell the difference between everyday tantrums and ones that are signs of bigger issues.

 Tantrums are inevitable.
 More a milestone than a worrisome sign, everyday tantrums help kids to negotiate and grapple with emotional and physical discomfort.
 They’re part of an essential, if unpleasant, phase of life that can’t be avoided.
 But severe, frequent tantrums can be a worrying sign of longer-term mental health issues.
+(For Fatherly’s best advice on how to stop temper tantrums, click here.)
 Being able to tell the difference between a kicking-screaming-crying toddler who is going through a phase and one who might need help has long puzzled researchers and parents alike.
-But a new study offers a way to sort between a loud but normal tantrum and one that may be linked to longer-term mental issues.
+But a recent study offers a way to sort between a loud but normal tantrum and one that may be linked to longer-term mental issues.

 Although it’s long been suspected that tantrum severity and frequency were somehow linked to language skills, a study led by Elizabeth Norton, Ph.D., director of the Language, Education, and Reading Neuroscience Lab at Northwestern University, is the first to solidify the connection.
 In her study, she found that late talkers were a whopping two times more prone to severe and recurrent tantrums, a finding that Norton calls “striking.”
 Children are considered “late talkers” if they are 24 months or older and know fewer than 50 words and no two-word combinations.